jhrcook/statistical-rethinking/ch10_counting-and-classification.md

           - when \(\tau_i = 1\) (of some unit) then \(\log \tau_i = 0\)
             and the formula is identical to the first
-          - when there are different values for the exposure (i.e. per day vs per week), this value currects for that
+          - when there are different values for the exposure (i.e. per day vs per week), this value corrects for that

 \[
 y_i \sim \text{Poisson}(\lambda_i) \\